 Photodynamic Therapy with Levulan® Kerastick® and Blu-U®

-Our photodynamic therapy (PDT) entails a topical cream and laser energy to treat outbreaks of AK or other abnormalities to lower the risk of them becoming cancerous.
+Photodynamic Therapy (PDT) entails applying a topical cream and using laser energy to treat outbreaks of AK or other abnormalities to lower the risk of them becoming cancerous.

 Fotofinder® Mole Mapping